Make-School-Courses/hcs3131/README.md

 ## Course Description

 This course will investigate the relevance of gender, race and sexuality to understanding equity in technology and the development of new technologies.
 We will consider a range of questions including: What are some barriers in equity in Computer Science education?
-And how does an organization promote or impede inequality?
+How does an organization promote or impede inequality?
 In addition, this course will utilize methodologies which promote engagement with local communities to enhance civic knowledge and improve student civic skills.

 ### Core Curriculum Requirement